Review: Showers Pass Cloudburst Hoodie

 What I like most about the jacket is how comfortable it is.
 It really doesn’t feel like it should be as waterproof as it is based on the weight and feel.

-While I haven’t tested it in a complete downpour, it’s worked well in the elements to date.
+Initially, I hadn’t been subjected to a complete downpour; it’s worked well in the elements to date.
 To substitute for doing an activity when it’s dumping yet, we went to the old standby: the shower test.

 This is where the jacket impressed me the most.
 It worked really, really well.
 I actually felt like I was getting wet after a few minutes of standing under the shower nozzle, but I was surprisingly dry, with the water beading and bouncing off.
 Of course, being breathable means water will eventually pass through the membranes, but for its application, it works great.

-Paired with the increased level of comfort, it’s currently my favorite jacket from Showers Pass.
-If you’re looking for a new jacket that can handle a wide range of conditions,
+Paired with the increased level of comfort, it’s currently my favorite jacket from Showers Pass(depending on conditions).

 The Showers Pass Cloudburst Hoodie sells for $239.
 Check it out at ShowersPass.com.